webrix-ai/agent-zero/README.md

-# Operation MCP
+# Agent Zero

 An interactive booth demo for Webrix at AI Dev TLV conference.
-Visitors play through a gamified experience that demonstrates the dangers of unguarded AI agents and how Webrix solves this with identity and access management for AI.
+"How fast can you bring prod down?" - Visitors play through a gamified experience that demonstrates the dangers of unguarded AI agents and how Webrix solves this with identity and access management for AI.

 ## Features